information

 Overview

-The Portland Bureau of Transportation (PBOT) manages transportation assets worth $19.7 billion.
+The Portland Bureau of Transportation (PBOT) manages transportation assets worth $21.9 billion with an unmet need of $6.6 billion in deferred maintenance costs.
 Portland’s transportation system helps move people, goods, freight and emergency response vehicles through the city.
 Motor vehicles, mass transit, bicyclists and pedestrians all benefit from the development, operations, and maintenance of Portland’s infrastructure.
-Portland’s transportation system is a network of streets, sidewalks, bike lanes, bridges, traffic control devices, parking facilities, streetcars and an aerial tram.
+Portland’s transportation system is a network of streets, sidewalks, bike lanes, bridges, traffic control devices, parking facilities, streetcars, and an aerial tram.
 These combined assets make Portland one of the most livable cities in the country.

 Policy statement